DefenderGB/defendergb.github.io/_posts/2020-06-18-learning-basics.markdown

 <br />

 ### CTFs and Cyber challenges
-You can find my notes of ctf.virseccon under my Write-ups/CTF repo, I'm not able to provide ctf.live notes as its still on-going, and I did not take extensive notes for SANS's BootUpCTF and Jupiter Rockets.
-All in all, I believe CTFs can be used to grind security skills, and allows you to focus on specific sectors of security (Example: Web Sec, Crypto, Binary, Forensics, Networking, etc), it's easy to go through all beginner level challenges on each technology but you don't get to learn much.
-The learning comes from hours spent on a difficult challenge, that's where you learn more about specific technology/vulnerability.
+You can find my notes of ctf.virseccon under my Write-ups section, I'm not able to provide ctf.live notes as its still on-going, and I did not take extensive notes for SANS's BootUpCTF and Jupiter Rockets.
+All in all, I believe CTFs can be used to grind security skills, and allows you to focus on specific sectors of security (Example: Web Sec, Crypto, Binary, Forensics, Networking, etc), it's easy to go through all beginner level challenges for each sections but you don't get to learn much.
+The learning comes from hours spent on a difficult challenge, that's where you learn more about specific technologies.
 Other technics that will help you develop further is taking notes of the research and techniques you used.

 Good resources and example of note-taking for CTFs are [Apsdehal's CTF resource matrix](https://github.com/apsdehal/awesome-ctf), [HackTrick's CTF/Pentesting Notes](https://book.hacktricks.xyz/), and [David Rook's CTF Resources](https://gitlab.com/r00k/ctf-resources)